peter1357908/Resistance-Online-Server-/README.md

 We will be building an online version of the popular game, Resistance.
 The game will be free-to-play with no sign-ups required!

-Please refer to (our protocol)[github.com/dartmouth-cs52-20S/project-api-online-multiplayer-game/blob/master/doc/protocol.md] for communication between front-end and back-end for some extra reading if you would like to!
+Please refer to [our protocol](github.com/dartmouth-cs52-20S/project-api-online-multiplayer-game/blob/master/doc/protocol.md) for communication between front-end and back-end for some extra reading if you would like to!

 ## Architecture